 Founded in 1920 and with a history of manufacturing machine tools and autorickshaws, Mazda even produced weaponry for the Japanese military in World War II.
 Its first cars rolled off the production line in the 1960s, and today it's known for manufacturing a wide range of high-quality and reasonably priced vehicles.
 In fact, Mazda was the second-highest-selling vehicle brand across Australia in 2020.

 - BT-50.
 Workhorse ute available with two-wheel drive, four-wheel drive and your choice of single- or dual-cab configurations.

 - Mazda3.
 Small-sized sedan and hatch with great handling and a long list of standard features.

 - CX-3.
 Small, stylish SUV available with front-wheel or all-wheel drive.

 The Mercedes-Benz badge has long been associated with the highest levels of automotive engineering and quality.
-Founded in the 1880s and owned by Germany’s Daimler AG, the three-pointed star badge graces a range of prestige luxury sedans, hatches, wagons, coupes, roadsters, sports cars and even SUVs.
+Founded in the 1880s and owned by Germany's Daimler AG, the three-pointed star badge graces a range of prestige luxury sedans, hatches, wagons, coupes, roadsters, sports cars, SUVs and even commercial vehicles.

 Popular Mercedes-Benz models include:

 - C-Class.
 Well-equipped and easy on the eye, the C-Class is available as a sedan, estate, coupé or cabriolet.